 Effects Of Geosynthetic Reinforcement Spacing On The Behavior Of Mechanically Stabilized Earth Walls

-Further parametric studies that implement experimental data from laboratory and large-scale tests must be conducted to quantify the effects of connection strength, reinforcement stiffness, and soil properties such as soil stiffness and dilatancy on the behavior of MSEWs.
+It must be noted that the design implications mentioned above are based on the numerical results of current study.
+Further parametric studies that implement experimental data from laboratory and large-scale testing must be conducted to quantify the effects of connection strength, reinforcement stiffness and soil properties on the behavior of MSEWs.